 Top Ways to Avoid Crypto Scams:

 Phishing scams: This common scamming technique uses what is called “social engineering” in order to get assets from you.
 Phishing will use instant messages, social media, emails, or SMS, directing you to follow some compromised URL.
 The user will be tricked into providing sensitive or private information about himself without realizing it, like his password and username, credit or debit card details, and private keys to his digital wallet.
+If you are signing up for latest trading tools, it is recommended that you go through some authentic reviews about it.
+Visit https://coincierge.de/bitcoin-up/ to read a thorough review of an automated bitcoin trading tool.
 The best way to avoid this is to know what the red flags are:

 - such mails will usually have an urgency in them